SheepTester/ucsd-classrooms/README.md

 ![Screenshot of classrooms website](./static/open-graph.png)

+> [!NOTE]
+> The classrooms website was originally developed in [SheepTester/uxdy/classrooms](https://github.com/SheepTester/uxdy/tree/main/classrooms); refer to the old repo for its commit history.

 ## Features

 - **Checking when a classroom is available.** Does RWAC 0935 have classes in it?
 When are they?